 Dr Samuel Stacey, ICL Specialty Fertilizers

-Uneven wetting of a rootzone can have a significant negative effect on turf health.
+Uneven wetting of the soil can have a significant negative effect on turf health.
 Turf roots need a consistently moist environment for normal functioning, both to absorb nutrients and to help the shoots maintain an adequate rate of photosynthesis.
 Root health is an important driver of turf resilience to environmental stresses and turf roots do not grow into dry soil.

-Established sand rootzones are prone to developing hydrophobic zones that do not re-wet evenly during normal rainfall and irrigation cycles.
+Established sand profiles are prone to developing dry patches that do not re-wet evenly during normal rainfall and irrigation cycles.
 In times of heat and moisture stress, uneven wetting will leave turf more prone to colour loss as well as loss of density.
-When irrigated, water may flow irregularly downwards via narrow channels instead of moving horizontally to fully wet the soil (Figure 1 ‘Water only’).
+When irrigated, water may preferentially flow downwards via narrow channels instead of moving horizontally to fully wet the soil (Figure 1 ‘Water only’).
 Root growth can suffer and the playing surface may be negatively affected.
-Under extreme conditions this results in uneven, patchy growth across the playing surface, this is known as Localized Dry Spot LDS
+Under extreme conditions, this can begin to look like patchy growth and uneven, mottled colour.

-Sand profiles with localized dry spot issues will support less root growth, hold less available water and require more frequent irrigation.
-The good news is that the symptoms that cause localized dry spot can be virtually eliminated by regularly applying a high-quality wetting agent.
+Sand profiles with dry patch issues will support less root growth, hold less available water and require more frequent irrigation.
+The good news is that dry patch can be virtually eliminated by regularly applying a high quality wetting agent.

 Wetting agents and their effect on water